FAQ

 What is the Future of Sport Lab (FSL)?

-FSL is at the forefront of sport innovation through: creative research and innovation partnerships, applied research and needs assessments to identify emerging opportunities and solve real world problems, support for startups including the potential opportunity to have MLSE pilot test products/services, research forums to bring together experts to identify emerging trends and solve practical sector challenges, and the development of complementary sport business programming at the Ted Rogers School of Management.
+FSL is at the forefront of sport innovation through: creative research and innovation partnerships, applied research and needs assessments to identify emerging opportunities and solve real-world problems, research forums to bring together experts to identify emerging trends and solve practical sector challenges, and the development of complementary sport business programming at the Ted Rogers School of Management.

 What is the goal of collaboration?